A couple of noteworthy articles from this week that I didn’t have time to write more about:

 • Archaeologists have discovered a genuine burial shroud from the first century CE.
 Unlike the Shroud of Turin, its radiocarbon date fixes it to the correct time period; it also has a very different weave than the more famous Turin hoax.

 • Churches in Malaysia are being attacked by Muslims, who are angry over a court ruling that struck down a government ban on the use of the word “Allah” by Christians.
-Perhaps we should get Nancy Graham Holm over there to explain to the Christians that it’s their own fault they’re getting firebombed, because they rudely persist in using a word of which Muslims are the rightful owners.
+Perhaps we should get Nancy Graham Holm over there to explain to the Christians that it’s their own fault they’re getting firebombed, because they rudely persist in using a word of which Muslims are the rightful owners.• A muckraking blogger named Failed Messiah exposes the scandals of the Orthodox Jewish world.
+(HT: New York Times).

 • The Telegraph tells us that heroic behavior among animals is more common than previously thought.
 Who was it that said only human beings have a sense of morality?